KirsteenJ/COMP223-221-Final-Term-Project-Section-A-Quizzy/README.md

 ### Programming Language:

 - **Backend**: Python with the Django framework.
-- **Frontend**: HTML, CSS, and JavaScript for a dynamic and responsive user interface.
+- **Frontend**: HTML and CSS for a dynamic and responsive user interface.

 ### Minimum Hardware Requirements: